JacobT2006/ISO-download/README.md

 # ISO-download

-For this project I rewrote the operating system on a HP pavillion dv5000 laptop using another computer and a usb drive.
- -> Recently done on personal desktop as well.
+For this project I rewrote the operating system on a HP pavillion dv5000 laptop using another computer and a usb drive.I have also recently done on personal desktop as well.

 ## Features